 One of the most significant jewellery purchases in life is a diamond ring.
 This little sparkly trinket carries on it's shoulders the weight not only of the occasion being marked but also the promise of a future linking generations together as a treasured heirloom.
 There's a lot to consider.
 The carat, colour, cut and clarity options alone can make your head spin.
 But what about another increasingly important consideration - sustainability and social responsibility?
-Don't fret, you actually have quite a few options if this is something that is as important to you as it is to me.

 Natural diamonds are the traditional number one choice for an important ring.
 They're the stones that are mined from the earth - they're billions of years old and the hardest substance known to man.
-Earth isn't making any more of these shiny lumps of pure carbon so the deposits we've got are all there is.
+Earth isn't making any more of these shiny bits of pure carbon so the deposits we've got are all there is.
 Traceability is the key word here.
-Increasingly it's becoming easier to know exactly where a diamond has come from and the route it's taken to be cut and polished and eventually make it into your gorgeous ring.
+Increasingly it's becoming easier to know exactly where a diamond has come from and the route it's taken to be cut and polished and eventually make it into your gorgeous heirloom.
 Whilst mining will always have some level of environmental impact, by knowing where your diamond has come from you can choose to support a mine that is working to reduce this impact and where the proceeds from mining directly benefit the local community in jobs and essential infrastructure.

 There is still one more option too - laboratory grown diamonds.
-These are real diamonds in every way, exactly the same as a natural diamond bar one thing - mother earth did not grow them, we did.
+These are real diamonds in every way, exactly the same as a natural diamond bar one thing - mother nature did not grow them, we did.
 Often touted as the most environmentally friendly diamond option, it is important to note that it takes a massive amount of energy to grow a diamond.
 Some laboratories are offsetting this by using renewable clean energy.
 A laboratory grown stone should always be disclosed to you and should also cost you quite a bit less than it's natural counterpart.